ojhajayant/eva/week8/Readme.md

-    For the week7 assignment, I had submitted in a python-script-mode, rather than the required ipynb-notebook format [after the package installation (hosted @ github)], hence I had to make some modifications in the week7 submission itself, to make it installable (had to add setup.py, few empty __init__.py files & some changes in the way & order, in which local imports were made) Later on, to accomodate the week8-assignment's requirement, to have the ResNet18-NW incorporated, from the given github repo: https://github.com/kuangliu/pytorch-cifar, I have shifted this
+    For the week7 assignment, I had submitted in a python-script-mode, rather than the required ipynb-notebook format [after the package installation (hosted @ github)], hence I had to make small modifications in the week7 submission itself, to make it installable (had to add setup.py, few empty __init__.py files & some changes in the way & order, in which local imports were made) Later on, to accomodate the week8-assignment's requirement, to have the ResNet18-NW incorporated, from the given github repo: https://github.com/kuangliu/pytorch-cifar, I have shifted this